 Actually, the publishing business is not-for-profit.
-New Escapologist makes no money.
-You can escape by embracing minimalism, embracing idle pleasures and learning how to use money.
-New Escapologist Issue Three: the Practicalities Issue is one source of information on how you can escape.
+New Escapologist makes no money and never did.
+You can escape by embracing minimalism, embracing the Epicurean pleasures, and learning how to handle money.
+New Escapologist Issue Three: the Practicalities Issue and the book Escape Everything! are sources of information on how you can escape.

 Isn’t it better to try to change the world’s shortcomings than escape them?

 What would I do if I didn’t go to work?

 There are many options.
-Escapologists have reported enjoying travel; charity work; political activism; cottage industry; dedication to an art or craft; physical challenges; autodidactism; and decadent laziness.
-To go some way to answering this question, I maintain an online diary to document my post-escape life.
-It’s called An Escapologist’s Diary.
+Escapologists have reported enjoying travel, charity work, political activism, cottage industry, dedication to an art or craft, physical challenges, autodidactism, and decadent laziness.
+To help answer this question in sarcastic detail, the creator of New Escapologist keeps an online diary to document his post-escape life.
 There is also a chapter dedicated to answering this question in Escape Everything!